 6. Do you think you are accomplishing the educational objectives that you set for yourself at Community College of Philadelphia?
-Answer Op tions Response Percent Response Count Yes, fully 77.3% 17 Yes, partly 22.7% 5 No 0.0% 0 Please con nment 5 Number Please comment 1 So far its been good 2 Not enough time to time to go to school, work and have a small in ion between 3 Yes, but military commitment cutting into my timing goals.
+Answer Op tions Response Percent Response Count Yes, fully 77.3% 17 Yes, partly 22.7% 5 No 0.0% 0 Please con Please comment 5 Number Please comment 1 So far its been good 2 Not enough time to time to go to school, work and have a small in ion between Yes, but military commitment cutting into my timing goals.
 I could not get feedback on accredited transfer schools from Kuwait as I was deploying in, and despite e-mailing my location and the fact I was deployed, was instructed to "stop by the councelling office" and received no other feedback.
-I then (on faith of established correspondance schools for military), completed credits; and months after I submitted transcripts to CCP, and only when I called and inquired, was told were no good.
+I then (on faith of established correspondance schools for military), completed credits; and months after I submitted transcripts to CCP, and only when 3 I called and inquired, was told were no good.
 4 It taking much longer due to schedule conflicts.
 5 not enough time in a day for full time work and school

-7. What do 7.
-What do you think are the strengths of the Fire Science Program?
-Number Response Text 1 The Program breaks down the divisional make up of a Fire Departments' Core mission.
-Prevention, Safety, Strategy & Tactics, Administration, etc., and slowly explains the relative relations to one another.
+7. What do you think are the strengths of the Fire Science Program?
+Number Response Text The Program breaks down the divisional make up of a Fire Departments' Core mission.
+Prevention, Safety, Strategy & Tactics, Administration, etc., and slowly explains the relative 1 relations to one another.
 2 Good Instructors, because of thier patients and flexibility with students 3 The Instructors knowledge.
 4 It is very focused.
 5 Great Instructors 6 Prepares and makes you more aware of surroundings and potential life hazards.
-7 instructor are in the field they are teaching which gives you real life experiences .
-8 Teacher who are in the field, you are provided studies in 9 Instructors have good experience in the field and are well respected in the industry.
-Everything taught in core classes is pertinant to my job and enhances my knowledge as firefighter.
-10 If there would be like actually going down to the fire acdemeny and doing live burns 11 World Class instructors, locations of courses, Fire Department resources 12 Instructors are extremely knowledgeable.
-They have always answered my questions with real insight.
-13 Some very good classes, some other could be dropped.
+7 instructor are in the field they are teaching which gives you real life experiences 8 Teacher who are in the field, you are provided studies in Instructors have good experience in the field and are well respected in the industry.
+9 Everything taught in core classes is pertinant to my job and enhances my knowledge as firefighter.
+10 11 World Class instructors, locations of courses, Fire Department resources Instructors are extremely knowledgeable.
+They have always answered my questions with real 12 insight.
+Some very good classes, some other could be dropped.
 The program should be revised.
 And be more in line with other Fire Science programs in different universities.
-They should also be offered online and maybe more then two classes per semester.
-14 Teachers 15 The instructors are professionals in their fields of study and share their years of experience which makes the classes more interesting.
+They should also be 13 offered online and maybe more then two classes per semester.
+14 Teachers The instructors are professionals in their fields of study and share their years of experience 15 which makes the classes more interesting.
 16 The knowlegable professors taken from the field.
 17 convenient schedules 18 Fire Specific classes 19 the teachers are the strength of this program.
 They give you attention and help if you need it.
 20 The program allows me to get a better understand of the role of fire officers in the fire service.